pointybeard/helpers-exceptions-readabletrace/README.md

 ### Requirements

-This library makes use of the [PHP Helpers: Path Functions](https://github.com/pointybeard/helpers-functions-paths) (`pointybeard/helpers-functions-paths`) and [PHP Helpers: String Functions](https://github.com/pointybeard/helpers-functions-strings) (`pointybeard/helpers-functions-strings`).
+This library makes use of the [PHP Helpers: Path Functions](https://github.com/pointybeard/helpers-functions-paths) (`pointybeard/helpers-functions-paths`), [PHP Helpers: Debug Functions](https://github.com/pointybeard/helpers-functions-debug) (`pointybeard/helpers-functions-debug`), and [PHP Helpers: String Functions](https://github.com/pointybeard/helpers-functions-strings) (`pointybeard/helpers-functions-strings`).
 They are installed automatically via composer.

 To include all the [PHP Helpers](https://github.com/pointybeard/helpers) packages on your project, use `composer require pointybeard/helpers` or add `"pointybeard/helpers": "~1.1"` to your composer file.